TheDarKnight46/LabSeq/README.md

 > To configure maven, follow the README file bundled with the maven download or this guide for Windows https://phoenixnap.com/kb/install-maven-windows.

 The Quarkus app is now running at http://localhost:8080.

-Inserting the number in the number box of the GUI and pressing `Calculate` will make a call to the service and the result will appear.

 ## Frontend - Creating GUI using HTML and JavaScript